otilia-workouts/TeamFit/README.md

 - Need install MySQL.

-Add your port, username and password in:
+Add your port, username and password for mysql in:
 #### application.properties

 ```